TheQooseGoose/TheQooseGoose/README.md

 **Video Demo:** (unlisted YouTube link)

 ### Design Rationale
-- Maybe I do not have enough variety in my games, but I have never ecountered a game where the AI has some resemblance of self-preservation.
-I want my AI to have realistic behavior, which means that the AI should prioritize living, so that one day, if it is lucky, it can go back home to see its AI wife and AI children.
+- Maybe I do not have enough variety in my games, but I have never encountered a game where the AI has some shred of self-preservation.
+I want my AI to have realistic behavior, which means that the AI should prioritize *living*, so that one day, if it is lucky, it can go back home to see its AI wife and AI children.
 If the AI wants to get a kill or put pressure on the player, its best chance at doing so would be to stay alive.
-So, rather than stand right in the open without a lick of cover, as I see in many AI, I want *my* AI to actively seek cover so it can avoid become what doctors would call a red paste.
+So, rather than stand right in the open without a lick of cover, as I see in many AI, I want *my* AI to actively seek cover so it can avoid becoming what doctors would call a red paste.
 If the AI is threatened or actively being shot at, then the AI should seek cover and *maybe* fire their weapon from their safe(r) position.
 Otherwise, if the player is not facing the AI, that is an opportune moment to safely apply pressure by advancing and firing.

 ### Done
 - Patrol Behavior:
   - To always be relevant, patrols are anchored around the *nearest* (anchors can change) player.
   - Go to a randomly selected point within the bounds of the area anchored to the nearest player.
 Repeat until entering combat.
 - Becoming Alert:
-  - Has different "alert" ranges depending on what the player in the vision-cone is doing (Struggles to find prone players, moderate at finding crouching players, easily sees standing or running players).
+  - Has different "alert" ranges depending on what the player in the vision cone is doing (Struggles to find prone players, is moderate at finding crouching players, easily sees standing or running players).
-  - Can become alert by detecing a bullet from the player.
-Player does not need to get a hit or a kill to alert the enemy.
+  - Can become alert by detecting a bullet from the player.
+The player does not need to get a hit or a kill to alert the enemy.
 The mere presence of a bullet will put the AI into the combat branch.
 - Combat Behavior:
   - ...

 ### Planned
 - Self-preservation behavior.
 Actively seek cover when alert && the player is looking in their direction.
 - Offensive Behavior.
 When alert && the player is *not* looking in their direction, advance toward the player.
 - Squad Behavior.
 Officers are the brain of the squad and direct movement.
 Foot soldiers will be tied to a limited area surrounding their officer.
-When the officer dies, the movement restrictions are gone and the squad should *theoretically* dissolve without order.
+When the officer dies, the movement restrictions are gone, and the squad should *theoretically* dissolve without order.
 - Anti-crowding.
 When seeking cover, prevent AI from crowding into a single spot.
 If no nearby cover is available, crouch-in-place.
 - Morale.
 If the AI squad takes too many casualties too quickly or loses their officer, squads will either be fearful and rout (and later despawn), or be invigorated and bayonet-charge.
 - Behavioral differences based on enemy faction.
 One faction might have AI that is hyper-aggressive, whereas another faction might rely on stalking and ambushes.